denten/denten.github.io/_includes/CV/06-talks.md

 \* Asterisk indicates talks by invitation

+"Scene Detection in Literary Fiction."
+New Digital Resources and Computational Methods for the Study of Literature in a Global Context, UCLA.
+4-5 November, 2015.
+Talk.\*

+"DH DevOps: Core Skills and Foundations."
+Polonsky Foundation Graduate Student Workshops in Digital Humanities, NYU.
+29 May, 2015.
+Workshop.\*

 "Version Control for Library Use."
 Columbia Center for New Media Teaching and Learning.
 New York, NY.
 5 February 2015.
 Workshop.\*